Tioga County, New York

 Tioga County /taɪˈoʊɡə/ is a county in the U.S. state of New York.
 As of the 2020 census, the population was 48,455.
 Its county seat is Owego.
-Its name derives from an American Indian word meaning "at the forks", describing a meeting place.
+Tioga County is part of the Binghamton metropolitan area.
+The county is part of the Southern Tier region of the state.

-Tioga County is part of the Binghamton, NY Metropolitan Statistical Area.
+The county's name is a corruption of Iroquois De-yoh-ho-gah, meaning "at the forks" or "where it forks."

 History

-In 1789, Montgomery County was reduced in size by the splitting-off of Ontario County.
-The actual area split off from Montgomery County was much larger than the present county, also including the present Allegany, Cattaraugus, Chautauqua, Erie, Genesee, Livingston, Monroe, Niagara, Orleans, Steuben, Wyoming, Yates, and part of Schuyler and Wayne counties.
+In 1789, as the number of residents increased in the region, Montgomery County was reduced in size by the founding of Ontario County from some of its territory.
+The area taken from Montgomery County at that time was much larger than the present Ontario County, also including present-day Allegany, Cattaraugus, Chautauqua, Erie, Genesee, Livingston, Monroe, Niagara, Orleans, Steuben, Wyoming, Yates, and part of Schuyler and Wayne counties.

-Tioga County was one of three counties split off from Montgomery County (the others being Herkimer and Otsego Counties) in 1791.
-Tioga County was at this time much larger than the present county, also including the present Broome and Chemung counties and parts of Chenango and Schuyler counties.
+In 1791, Tioga County was founded by another division of territory from Montgomery County.
+At the time of its foundation, Tioga County included present-day Broome and Chemung counties and parts of Chenango and Schuyler counties.

 Tioga County was reduced in size in 1798 by the splitting-off of Chemung County (which also included part of the present Schuyler County and by the combination of a portion with a portion of Herkimer County to create Chenango County.
-In 1806 it was further reduced by the splitting-off of Broome County.
+In 1806, it was further reduced by the splitting-off of Broome County.